foxrother/tagchatter/README.md

 - [x] Get message list every 3 seconds (GET /messages)
 - [x] Mark and unmark messages when clicking on its parrot icon (PUT /messages/:id/parrot || /messages/:id/unparrot) 🌟
 - [x] Style marked messages
-- [x] Icrement and decrement the marked messages counter 🌟
+- [x] Increment and decrement the marked messages counter 🌟
 - [x] Send new messages to the server (POST /messages)
 - [x] Show the new message in the message list
 - [x] Handle and signal messaging failures